WarriorX21/FDSassignmentRoadAccidents/README.md

 - **External Data Comparison:**
   - Findings align with national road safety statistics, indicating that driver behavior, road conditions, and traffic laws play crucial roles in accident prevention.

-This document provides insights into key patterns and trends in road accident data, highlighting critical areas for traffic safety improvements.